ryan4yin/nixos-and-flakes-book/docs/nixos-with-flakes/modularize-the-configuration.md

 By modifying these files, you can declaratively change the system and home directory status.

-As the configuration increases, it becomes difficult to maintain the configuration by relying solely on `configuration.nix` and `home.nix`.
-Therefore, a better solution is to use the Nix module system to split the configuration into multiple modules and write them in a classified manner.
+ However, as the configuration grows, relying solely on `configuration.nix` and `home.nix` can lead to bloated and difficult-to-maintain files.
+A better solution is to use the Nix module system to split the configuration into multiple Nix modules and write them in a classified manner.

 The Nix module system provides a parameter, `imports`, which accepts a list of `.nix` files and merges all the configuration defined in these files into the current Nix module.
 Note that `imports` will not simply overwrite duplicate configuration but handle it more reasonably.
 For example, if `program.packages = [...]` is defined in multiple modules, then `imports` will merge all `program.packages` defined in all Nix modules into one list.
 Attribute sets can also be merged correctly.
 The specific behavior can be explored by yourself.